Find a Doctor

 Blood in stool is a common health issue, but it can also indicate the presence of a more serious medical condition.
 If you have rectal bleeding, you should seek medical attention.
 Here are some other things to watch for.

 If you have a lot of blood in your stool, this can be a sign of a very serious condition.
-Common cause of profuse blood in the stool include:
+It may be a symptoms of hemorrhoids but it may also be one of these other serious conditions:

 If you notice blood in your stool of this variety, it is vital to seek medical help.
 Anemia can occur or it may be a sign of a serious health problem.